Jire/Vinitello/README.md

 Vinitello
 ===========
-A RuneScape emulation API written in Java

-Vinitello is designed to improve production activity of RuneScape emulators.
+A RuneScape emulation API written in Java designed to improve production activity of RuneScape emulators.

 Licensing
 ----------